imgly/pesdk-rails-demo/README.md

 ## PhotoEditor SDK for HTML5.
 The [PhotoEditor SDK](https://www.photoeditorsdk.com/?utm_campaign=Projects&utm_source=Github&utm_medium=Side_Projects&utm_content=Rails-Demo) for HTML5 is a **fully customizable** photo editor which you can integrate into your Ruby on Rails app within minutes.

+Our SDK offers two different UIs you can use.
+The following installation guide will show you how to use the ReactUI.
+If you want to use the DesktopUI take a look at the section below this guide.

 ## Integration

 1. Init Rails